-This piece was originally published in The Gratitude Book Project: In Celebration of Personal Heroes, a special, free e-book in commemoration of Sept.
+[September, 2011] This piece was originally published in The Gratitude Book Project: In Celebration of Personal Heroes, a special Kindle e-book in commemoration of Sept.
 11, 2001.
-If you have trouble downloading it, email me at eliz…@heartspoken.com and I’ll send it to you.

-My mother and father, ages 87 and 93, are my personal heroes for so many reasons, but I admire them especially at this time in their lives for choosing to embrace the challenges of aging with extraordinary courage, grace, and humor.
+My mother and father, ages 86 and 93 [in September, 2011], are my personal heroes for so many reasons, but I admire them especially at this time in their lives for choosing to embrace the challenges of aging with extraordinary courage, grace, and humor.

 “I want to live until I die,” has been my father’s mantra, and they have both lived fully and joyfully in spite of health challenges and the psychological pressures of age that seem to defeat those who are less robust in their outlook on life.
 Whoever said “Growing old is not for sissies” certainly had it right.